 Pay special attention to industry-specific insights so you can focus your defenses and investments properly.
 It won’t do you much good to spend millions on cyber espionage defenses if financial gain is the main motivator for your attackers.

-These 5 vulnerabilities are just a few of the unexpected data security risks you face.
+These five vulnerabilities are just a few of the unexpected data security risks you face.
 Rest assured, hackers are spending day and night forging new attack vectors and launching never-before-seen threats.
-You can’t take a set-it-and-forget-it approach to cyber security.
+You can’t take a set-it-and-forget-it approach to cybersecurity.

 Your top priority should be to get out ahead of attackers—and this means understanding all of the weak spots in your defenses better than they do.